Big Con, Small Con: How to choose which con is right for you.

 There are also downsides to smaller cons.
 There is less to do, and you're less likely to see big celebrities because small cons can't afford the appearance fees on some stars.
 This is why you don't frequently see names like Norman Reedus or Misha Collins on small con guest lists.
 However, small cons can still get some pretty cool celebrities.
 You can find out who's coming to your local cons by accessing their websites a few weeks before the con, although be aware, celebrities sometimes back out at the last minute due to filming schedules, health issues, or personal problems.
 This happens at big cons too.

-Another problem with small cons is that they tend to be short and end each rather than carrying on into the night.
+Another problem with small cons is that they tend to be short and end each night rather than carrying on into the next morning.
 If you're looking for a party, check your local con's Facebook, the promoters may have already scheduled an after party.

 Advantages to big cons